Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 ## SSHFS

-Installing **SSHFS** on MAC requires installing FUSE and the SSHFS installation package.
-SSHFS depends on FUSE

-[macFUSE](https://osxfuse.github.io/) allows you to extend macOS's native file handling capabilities via third-party file systems.
+SSHFS is Secure Shell FileSystem, and it depends on FUSE on Mac.
+The [macFUSE](https://osxfuse.github.io/) allows you to extend macOS's native file handling capabilities via third-party file systems.

-Secure Shell FileSystem
 Mount a remote hard disk to the local Mac